 - Use a gentle back-and-forth motion when applying the brush to the paper.

 - Be sure to clean the brush after each use.

-Tips and tricks for using a watercolour brush
+Tips & Tricks for using a Watercolour Brush

 - The amount of water you use will affect the outcome of your painting.
 Too much water will make the colours run and blend together, while not enough water will make the colours appear dull and lifeless.

 - You can create different effects by varying the amount of pressure you apply to the brush.
 A light touch will produce a delicate result, while a heavier hand will create bolder strokes.